everx-labs/common/README.md

 ## Compile smart contract:

-After build project you can use compile util from target/release/compile or target/debug/compile Commands (by unix example):
+After build project you can use "compile" util from target/release/compile or target/debug/compile for compile your contract\n
+Commands (by unix example):
 ```
 ./compile your_bytecode_file your_cells_file